 Programs that automate the process draw from your historical data and the data you accrue on an ongoing basis.
 The software then gathers customers’ behavioral trends.
 These systems typically use AI and machine learning to automatically translate your raw data into actionable predictions.
 The more you use the program, the more accurate predictions become.

-Those predictions can help guide different aspects of your sales and marketing approaches, including identifying upselling opportunities, zeroing in on particularly popular products, and improving your sales and marketing messaging.
+Those predictions can help guide different aspects of your sales and marketing approaches.
+You can identify upselling opportunities, zero in on popular products, and improve your marketing messages.

-Though predictive sales analytics programs are practical, convenient, and often effective, they’re not necessarily the only means of running a sales data analysis.
+Though predictive sales analytics programs are practical, they’re not necessarily the only means of running a sales data analysis.
 Here’s a step-by-step guide to help you through that process.

 How to Run a Sales Data Analysis